audrasjb/gdpr-data-request-form/README.txt

 - **Widget**
 The widget allows to integrate Data Request Form in your theme widget areas.
 It comes with three options: Form Title, Form Description Paragraph and Form Type.

+- **Gutenberg Block** (since 1.4!)
+The Gutenberg Block make it even easier to integrate front-end forms in your website.
+The block allows you to choose the type of form you need.

 - **Shortcode**
 `[gpdr-data-request]` shortcode allows to integrate Data Request Form where you need.
 This shortcode has no parameter.

 - **PHP Function**
 `echo gdrf_data_request_form( $args )` function allows to integrate Data Request Form where you need.
-This function has some parameters (see FAQ section below).
+This function has some parameters and filters (see FAQ section below).
 Don’t forget to `echo` the function.

-- **Gutenberg Block** (since 1.4!)
-The Gutenberg Block make it even easier to integrate front-end forms in your website.
-The block allows you to choose the type of form you need.

 GDPR Data Request Form is using AJAX to provide clean and user-friendly forms in front-end.
 You can integrate them in any page of your website (like your Privacy Policy Page) or in your sidebar/footer.